-How to Submit to SRJ: Format & Content
+How to Submit to the SRJ: Format & Content

 Before submitting by clicking “Submit Now” and creating your BePress account, please ensure compliance with our scope, content guidelines for submission type, and style guide found on this page, as well as our policies.
 Submissions that do not meet the style guide or content guidelines will be returned immediately to authors for corrections.